raspberrypilearning/getting-started-scratch/en/step_7.md

 title: Set the size of your sprite
 ---

-When you add a sprite to your project its size is set to `100` percent.
+When you add a sprite to your project, its size is set to `100` percent.
 This may be too big or too small for your project.

 You can use code to set the size of a sprite.
 To do this, use a `set size to`{:class="block3looks"} block: